How to Find Asymptotes: Vertical, Horizontal and Oblique

 - Horizontal Asymptotes deal with the end behavior of a function as \(x\) approaches infinity or negative infinity.

-- Oblique Asymptotes arise when the function grows at a rate that is linear (i.e., the degree of the numerator is one more than the degree of the denominator in a rational function).
+- Oblique Asymptotes arise when the function grows at a linear rate (i.e., the degree of the numerator is one more than the degree of the denominator in a rational function).

 Step 2: Identify Potential Vertical Asymptotes